Are we moving towards a world full of disposable Mobile Phones?

 2. Screens, monitors including TVs and LCD screens.

 3. Lamps.
-Typical equipment includes fluorescent lamps,
+Typical equipment includes fluorescent lights,

 4. Large equipment.
 Typically known as white goods including washing machines